 “We did not make the decision to apply for accreditation lightly, and it took a great deal of staff and board time and resources to complete.
 But there is no doubt that it was worth the effort, and that we now are a stronger and more efficient organization.
 The process helped us refine our systems and rethink some of our internal procedures.
 With this accreditation, our supporters should feel confident that we have the resources in place to ensure the permanence of our conservation efforts.”

 Preparing for and completing the accreditation process is demanding.
 Land trusts should consider a variety of factors when considering whether to pursue accreditation; this guide is merely an introduction.
 The following resources provide more in-depth information.

-The Land Trust Accreditation Commission’s website is the starting point for any land trust considering accreditation.
+In 2006, the Land Trust Alliance incorporated the Land Trust Accreditation Commission as a program of the Alliance.
+The Commission’s website is the starting point for any land trust considering accreditation.
 It features a wide array of resources and support for organizations considering first time accreditation or renewal of existing accreditation, as well as detailed instructions for beginning the application process and copies of all the necessary paperwork.

-The Land Trust Alliance offers curriculum related to the Standards with special focus on the accreditation indicator practices.
+The Land Trust Alliance offers curriculum related to Land Trust Standards and Practices with special focus on the accreditation indicator practices.
 Curriculum is available online, on paper, or in person at conferences and other events.
 The online courses are free for Land Trust Alliance members.

-Before applying for accreditation, an organization must complete an assessment against the full Standards.
-The Pennsylvania Land Trust Association has assisted many Pennsylvania land trusts in completing Guided Organizational Assessments.
-A Guided Organizational Assessment provides:
+Before applying for accreditation, an organization must complete an assessment of itself vis-à-vis Standards and Practices.
+The Pennsylvania Land Trust Association has assisted many Pennsylvania land trusts in completing guided organizational assessments.
+A guided organizational assessment provides: